manuelroemer/NCommons/README.md

 If you are going to put a larger amount of time into a PR, be sure to talk about the change first!
 Otherwise, feel free to contribute or discuss!

+**Be sure to also read the following notes:**

+### Git and CI

+Whenever a commit to `master` finishes, the project is automatically built and published to NuGet.
+Changes to `master` must be in a 100% deployable state (i.e. tested and complete).

+As a result, the `dev` branch is where all the preliminary updates should be happening.
+Create and use feature branches and PRs into `dev` for creating, well, new features.
+Once the changes in `dev` justify a new NuGet version, they will be merged into `master`.

 ## License